ToxicFrog/doom-mods/gzap/doc/logic.md

   - an automap for the level; and
   - one copy of each key in the level.
 - All weapons, to a maximum of one copy of each weapon per eight levels.
+- All other randomized items:
+  - By default this means backpacks, powerups, and "big" items
+  - The YAML can be used to adjust this as desired

-Access codes and keys for any starting levels are then removed from the pool and added to the player's starting inventory.
-If "start with all maps" was enabled, maps are also moved from the pool to the player's inventory.
+Starting inventory (typically access codes for some starting levels, but this can also include keys, weapons, automaps, or other things depending on settings) are then removed from the pool and placed in the player's starting inventory.

-Any remaining slots are filled with powerups and upgrades.
-If the number available doesn't exactly match the number of slots remaining, the quantities are scaled to retain the original proportions.

-At some point, I want to add an option to pad out the item pool with ammo pickups as well, but that's not implemented yet. <!-- TODO -->
+The contents of the pool are then scaled by adding or removing filler items until it exactly matches the number of locations to be filled, based on the original proportions of filler in the pool.